airctic/icevision/CONTRIBUTING.md

 #### 2. Confirm PR was created

-You can confirm that your PR has been created by running the following command, from the mantisshrimp folder:
+You can confirm that your PR has been created by running the following command, from the icevision folder:

 ```bash
 gh pr list